improve-ai/swift-ranker/README.md

        - sample: A random sample from the candidates.
        - numCandidates: Total number of candidates, including the selected item.
        - context: Extra context info that was used with each of the item to get its score.
-     - Returns: rewardId of this track equest
+     - Returns: rewardId of this track request
      */
     public func track(item: Any?, sample: Any?, numCandidates: Int, context: Any? = nil) throws -> String